 Hospitality on the road

-When I was on a trans-Eurasia motorbiking trip in 2000-2001, I got heartwarming help from many people in every country that I passed.
+When I was on a trans-Eurasia motorbiking trip in 2000-2001 (the site is here ), I got heartwarming help from many people in every country that I passed.
 A Polish artist put me up in his place and offered me his wife's special dinner.
 A Nepalese guy who worked for a buffalo BBQ restaurant took me to local noted places he was proud of.
 A French accountant invited me to his favorite restaurant, which was nice and reasonable too.
 I could have never have experienced the taste of the food without him.
 I received countless goodwills on the road and all the experiences are deeply engraved on my mind.

 Action to the guesthouse in Kyoto